Creating Accessible Content (WCAG 2.0 Conformance)

 - Ideally remove any default values for Width , Height , Border , Cell padding , Cell spacing . as these properties can be set in a global style sheet.

 - Complex Data Tables:In some cases, where there are complex tables with two or more levels of headers, then the basic Table Properties may not be enough to provide all the structural information necessary.
 For these kinds of complex tables, direct relationships need to be created between the headers and their related cells using the header and id attributes.
 For example, in the table below headers and ids are matched to make a programmatic association for assistive technology users.The id attribute is not available in an out-of-the-box installation.
-It can be enabled by configuring HTML rules and the serializer in the RTE.Tables should be realized with the Table component.
-Although tables can be created in the Text component, this is not recommended.
+It can be enabled by configuring HTML rules and the serializer in the RTE.In classic UI, tables should be realized with the Table component.

 Sensory Characteristics (1.3.3)